Jet Propulsion Laboratory Development Ephemeris: Distribution

-Positions and velocities of the Sun, Earth, Moon, and planets, along with the orientation of the Moon, are stored as Chebyshev polynomial coefficients fit in 32-day-long segments.
+Positions and velocities of the Sun, Earth, Moon, and planets, along with the orientation of the Moon, are stored as Chebyshev polynomial coefficients fit in 32 day-long segments.
 The ephemerides are now available via World Wide Web and FTP as data files containing the Chebyshev coefficients, along with source code to recover (calculate) positions and velocities.
 Files vary in the time periods they cover, ranging from a few hundred years to several thousand, and bodies they include.
-Data may be based on each planet's true center or its barycenter.
+Data may be based on each planet's geometric center or a planetary-system barycenter.

-The use of Chebyshev polynomials enables highly precise calculations for a given point in time.
-DE405 recovery (calculation) for the inner planets is about 0.001 arcseconds (equivalent to about 1 km at the distance of Mars); for the outer planets it is generally about 0.1 arcseconds.
+The use of Chebyshev polynomials enables highly precise, efficient calculations for any given point in time.
+DE405 calculation for the inner planets "recovers" accuracy of about 0.001 seconds of arc (arcseconds) (equivalent to about 1 km at the distance of Mars); for the outer planets it is generally about 0.1 arcseconds.
 The 'reduced accuracy' DE406 ephemeris gives an interpolating precision (relative to the full ephemeris values) no worse than 25 metres for any planet and no worse than 1 metre for the Moon.

 Note that these precision numbers are for the interpolated values relative to the original tabulated coordinates.
 The overall precision and accuracy of interpolated values for describing the actual motions of the planets will be a function of both the precision of the ephemeris tabulated coordinates and the precision of the interpolation.